-1. First, decide if you’re going to redeem with Ibotta or Walmart Rewards.
+1. First, decide if you’re going to redeem with Ibotta or Walmart Cash rewards.

-Before we get into the nitty-gritty of how Ibotta works at Walmart, you’ll first need to decide if you’re going to use Ibotta or Walmart Rewards to get your rebates.
-Because the new Walmart Rewards program is a partnership between Ibotta and Walmart, it won’t let you double up and redeem offers for the same product in both apps.
+Before we get into the nitty-gritty of how Ibotta works at Walmart, you’ll first need to decide if you’re going to use Ibotta or Walmart Cash rewards to get your rebates.
+Because the new Walmart rewards program is a partnership between Ibotta and Walmart, it won’t let you double up and redeem offers for the same product in both apps.
 You’ll have to pick one or the other.

-Unlike the Ibotta app, the Walmart Rewards program is not free.
-You’ll need a Walmart Plus membership ($98 per year) in order to access Walmart Rewards.
-If you don’t have a Walmart Plus membership or are on a free trial, you’ll want to stick to using just your Ibotta app at Walmart and not fiddling with Walmart Rewards offers at all.
+Unlike the Ibotta app, the Walmart Cash rewards program is not free.
+You’ll need a Walmart Plus membership ($98 per year) in order to access Walmart rewards.
+If you don’t have a Walmart Plus membership or are on a free trial, you’ll want to stick to using just your Ibotta app at Walmart and not fiddling with Walmart rewards offers at all.

 Note: If you add an offer for the same product to your Ibotta account and to your Walmart account, the rebate will only go to your Walmart account by default.
 But other third-party rebate apps like Fetch Rewards may still let you double up on rebates, creating a coupon stacking opportunity.